 Curiocity

-I’m not a fan of big cities in Africa (Cape Town is an exception) so finding a nice hostel in Durban was important for me.
-Curiocity really made my trip to Durban!
-It’s just recently renovated and very modern, but the building itself is a historic British-colonial style building from the early 20th century.
-All the dorms and private rooms are super modern, and they also have cute little balconies with hammocks.
-The kitchen is well equipped and very clean, and they also offer breakfast at the bar.
-They also organize some cool activities like movie nights and morning yoga classes!
-As a travel blogger, I also appreciated their free wifi which was one of the fastest ones I found in South Africa.
-Curiocity has another hostel in Johannesburg as well.
+All the dorms and private rooms are super modern, and they even have cute little balconies with hammocks where you can relax.
+The kitchen is well equipped and spotless, and they also offer breakfast at the bar.
+On top of that, they organize some really cool activities like movie nights and morning yoga classes!
+As a travel blogger, I especially appreciated their free wifi, which was one of the fastest I found in South Africa.
+Curiocity also has another hostel in Johannesburg, which is great to know if you’re backpacking in South Africa.

 The Northern Drakensberg